BastienSalamin/ProjetHackaton/ReadMe.md

 ## Project Goal

-Create an application for the teachers which can create an event of an exam stored localy on the device.
+Create an application for the teachers which can create an event of an exam stored on the cloud.

 ---